squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 <!-- md:option tags.tags_slugify -->

 :   <!-- md:version insiders-4.25.0 --> · :octicons-milestone-24:
-    Default: `headerid.slugify` – This option specifies which function to use for generating URL-compatible slugs from tags.
+    Default: `toc.slugify` – This option specifies which function to use for generating URL-compatible slugs from tags.
 [Python Markdown Extensions] includes several Unicode-aware slug functions which are a good choice for non-ASCII languages:

     === "Unicode"